GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/first-party-sets/index.md

 layout: 'layouts/doc-post.njk'
 title: 'First-Party Sets'
 subhead: >
-  Allow related domain names owned by the same entity to declare themselves as belonging to the same first party.
+  Allow related domain names owned and operated by the same entity to declare themselves as belonging to the same first party.
 description: >
-  Allow related domain names owned by the same entity to declare themselves as belonging to the same first party.
+  Allow related domain names owned and operated by the same entity to declare themselves as belonging to the same first party.
-date: 2021-05-06
+date: 2021-05-17
-updated: 2021-05-06
+updated: 2021-05-17
 authors:
   - samdutton
 ---

 {% Aside 'warning' %}
-[For Googlers, April 2021.]
+[For Googlers, May 2021.]

 This document is a work in progress, unfinished and not to be shared externally.
 {% endAside %}